DEPARTMENT STORE DAY

 Learn more about department store history.
 Watch documentaries such as The Store or Secrets of Selfridges.
 And since we know some department stores lure us in with their enticing displays, share your favorite!
 Of course, retail therapy is always an option.
 Visit your favorite department store and explore the sales.
 Use #DepartmentStoreDay to post on social media.

-NATIONAL DEPARTMENT STORE DAY HISTORY
+DEPARTMENT STORE DAY HISTORY

 National Day Calendar continues researching the origins of this retail holiday.